Islam's holiest sites emptied by coronavirus crisis as Ramadan begins

-JERUSALEM (Reuters) - The holy month of Ramadan began on Friday with Islam’s holiest sites in Saudi Arabia and Jerusalem largely empty of worshippers as the coronavirus crisis forced authorities to impose unprecedented restrictions.
+RIYADH/JERUSALEM (Reuters) - The holy month of Ramadan began on Friday with Islam’s holiest sites in Saudi Arabia and Jerusalem largely empty of worshippers as the coronavirus crisis forced authorities to impose unprecedented restrictions.

 During Ramadan, Muslims the world over join their families to break the fast at sunset and go to mosques to pray.
 But the pandemic has changed priorities, with curbs on large gatherings for prayers and public iftars, or meals to break the fast.

-In a rare occurrence in Islam’s 1,400 year history, Mecca’s Grand Mosque and the Prophet’s Mosque in Medina - the religion’s two holiest locations - will be closed to the public during the fasting period.
+In a rare occurrence in Islam’s 1,400-year history, Mecca’s Grand Mosque and the Prophet’s Mosque in Medina - the religion’s two holiest locations - will be closed to the public during the fasting period.

-Prayers from inside the mosque at Mecca on the first evening of Ramadan on Thursday were restricted to clerics, security staff and cleaners.
-The ceremony was broadcast live on television.
+Prayers from inside the mosque at Mecca on the first evening of Ramadan on Thursday were restricted to clerics, security staff and cleaners, in a ceremony broadcast live on television.

+In comments marking the start of Ramadan, King Salman, who is the Custodian of the Two Holy Mosques, lamented the need for social distancing during the holy month.

+“It pains me to welcome the glorious month of Ramadan under circumstances that forbid us from prayers in mosques,” he said, according to the official Saudi Press Agency.

+“It doesn’t feel special this year, we don’t feel any Ramadan vibes,” said Sarah, a mother-of-two in Riyadh.

-At a near-empty Al-Aqsa Mosque in Jerusalem, an imam called out the first Friday prayers of Ramadan, his voice echoing across a windswept plateau almost devoid of worshippers.
+At a near-empty Al-Aqsa Mosque in Jerusalem, an imam called out the first Friday prayers of Ramadan across a windswept plateau almost devoid of worshippers.

-A handful of Muslim clerics in face masks knelt below the pulpit, keeping several feet apart in compliance with coronavirus restrictions.
+A handful of clerics in face masks knelt below the pulpit, keeping several feet apart to comply with coronavirus restrictions.

 “We ask God to have mercy on us and all of humanity and to save us from this lethal pandemic,” the imam said.

 Ramadan typically draws tens of thousands of Muslims daily to the mosque and the adjoining Dome of the Rock.
-Worshippers will instead have to watch prayers broadcast on television.
+Worshippers will instead have to watch prayers on television.

-Muslim worshippers around the world are facing Ramadan without the usual large gatherings for prayers due to coronavirus closures.

-Governments in Asian countries with large Muslim populations urged people to keep their distance while observing their faith as Ramadan began, shrouded in fear over the coronavirus.
+Governments in Asian countries with large Muslim populations urged people to keep their distance while observing Ramadan.

 Early outbreaks in Asia, home to many of the world’s 1.8 billion Muslims, were traced in some cases to pilgrims returning from Iran and Saudi Arabia to Afghanistan and Pakistan, or to gatherings of Islamic groups in India and Malaysia.